Neuralstem Cell Therapy

 - Product status:

-- U.S.: FDA approved NSI-566 Phase I Safety Clinical Trial for chronic SCI; UCSD IRB approval received; Phase I commencement expected 2014
+- U.S.: UCSD patient recruitment underway for FDA approved NSI-566/cSCI Phase I Safety Clinical Trial; FDA amended protocol to four patients total; Phase I commencement expected 2014

 - Mechanism of Action: Rebuilding neural circuitry across and below the injury site